moserzoe/UThPb-ZirChron/README.md

 This repository contains Python tools and workflows for processing and analyzing U-Th(-Pb) zircon geochronological data.
 The project focuses on:

-- **Bayesian Eruption Age Estimation**: Statistical methods for determining eruption ages from zircon age datasets including uncertainties
+- **Bayesian Eruption Age Estimation**: Statistical methods for determining eruption ages from zircon age datasets including uncertainties.
-- **Iolite Data Reduction Schemes**: Custom data reduction schemes for the iolite software
+- **Iolite Data Reduction Schemes**: Custom data reduction schemes for the iolite software.
-- **Synthetic Data Generation**: Tool for creating synthetic U-Th zircon age datasets for testing and validation
+- **Synthetic Data Generation**: Tool for creating synthetic U-Th zircon age datasets for testing and validation.

 ## Repository Structure